apache/iotdb/README.md

 1. Flexible deployment strategy.
 IoTDB provides users a one-click installation tool on either the cloud platform or the terminal devices, and a data synchronization tool bridging the data on cloud platform and terminals.
 2. Low cost on hardware.
 IoTDB can reach a high compression ratio of disk storage.
 3. Efficient directory structure.
-IoTDB supports efficient organization for complex time series data structure from intelligent networking devices, organization for time series data from devices of the same type, fuzzy searching strategy for massive and complex directory of time series data.
+IoTDB supports efficient organization for complex time series data structures from intelligent networking devices, organization for time series data from devices of the same type, and fuzzy searching strategy for massive and complex directory of time series data.
 4. High-throughput read and write.
 IoTDB supports millions of low-power devices' strong connection data access, high-speed data read and write for intelligent networking devices and mixed devices mentioned above.
 5. Rich query semantics.
 IoTDB supports time alignment for time series data across devices and measurements, computation in time series field (frequency domain transformation) and rich aggregation function support in time dimension.
 6. Easy to get started.
 IoTDB supports SQL-Like language, JDBC standard API and import/export tools which is easy to use.